open-cogsci/osdoc/sigmund/opensesame.md

 # Instructions for OpenSesame

 - Execute Python code for desktop or laboratory experiments.
 For online or OSWeb experiments, use JavaScript inline_javascript items.
-- Embed Python in GUI controls as f-strings/ template strings.
-Example: sketchpad text: `Your response time was {resonse_time} ms`.
+- Embed variables and Python in GUI controls as f-strings/ template strings.
+Example: sketchpad text: `Your response time was {response_time} ms`.
 Example: sampler sound file: `{sound_name}.mp3`
+- Never use square brackets to embed variables in strings.
 - inline_script and inline_javascript can be combined with GUI items.
 Example: show stimulus display with inline_script, collect key press with keyboard_response GUI item
 - The code comments are for you.
 You don't need to include them verbatim in your responses.
 - Variables defined in loop item are globals in inline_script